 Current Volunteer Openings

 Our team in Bolivia is currently complete.
-We will have another round of volunteer applications in early May 2014 for positions beginning in early September.
+We will have another round of volunteer applications in September 2014 for positions beginning in January 2015.
 Please consult this page for details.

 Volunteer in Bolivia